CRYPTSETUP(8) Maintenance Commands CRYPTSETUP(8)

 Mathematics can’t be bribed.
 Make sure you keep your passphrases

 safe.
-There are a few nice tricks for constructing a fallback,
+There are a few nice tricks for constructing a fallback when

-when suddenly out of the blue, your brain refuses to cooperate.
+suddenly, out of the blue, your brain refuses to cooperate.
+These

-These fallbacks need LUKS, as it’s only possible with LUKS to
+fallbacks need LUKS, as it’s only possible with LUKS to have

 Notes on Random Number Generators

-Random Number Generators (RNG) used in cryptsetup are always the
+Random Number Generators (RNGs) used in cryptsetup are always the

-kernel RNGs without any modifications or additions to data stream
+kernel RNGs without any modifications or additions to the data

-There are two types of randomness cryptsetup/LUKS needs.
-One type
+There are two types of randomness that cryptsetup/LUKS needs.
+One

+keyslots.
 The second type is used for the volume key.
-You can switch

 Authenticated disk encryption (EXPERIMENTAL)

-sector is of the same size as a ciphertext sector) and can
+sector is the same size as a ciphertext sector) and can provide

 authentication tag and use Authenticated Encryption with